-Are you concerned about your alcohol or drugs’ use?
+Are you concerned about your alcohol intake, drug use or gambling?

-Are you affected by someone else’s drinking or drug’s use?
+Are you affected by someone else’s drinking, drug use or gambling?

-Do you experience difficulties in your relationships with your partner, parents, children or friends?
+Do you experience difficulties in you relationships with your partner,parents,children or friends?

-Have you lost a loved one and need someone to talk to?
+Have you lost a loved one and need to talk to someone?

 Do you feel depressed or anxious and find daily life difficult to manage?

-Would you like to have more confidence in yourself and develop you self-esteem?
+Would you like to improve your confidence and the way you feel about yourself?